mpalummo/DFT-2D/MoS2-BULK/vc-relax/PBE+vdW/README.md

 # Relax the equilibrium cell and the atomic positions of the MoS2-BULK using xc PBE+vdW
-Enter in the AB directory
+Enter in the directory

 cd  DFT-2D/MoS2-BULK/
 cd vc-relax/PBE+vdW

+cp ./Inputs/* .

 mpirun pw.x < MoS2_BULK.vc-relax.in > MoS2_BULK.vc-relax.out